nkrkv/xod/docs/tutorial/03-inspector/README.md

 same tutorial there.
 </div>

-A node is a visual representation of some physical device (like ports on Arduino) or some function (adding, subtracting and more complicated stuff).
+A node is a visual representation of some physical device (such as the ports on an Arduino) or some function (adding, subtracting and more complicated stuff).

 The `led` is a simple LED controlling node.
 It can control only a one-colored LED.
 The node has only input pins — `PORT` and `LUM`.